huggingface/blog/jat.md

 ---
-title: 'Jack of All Trades, Expert of Some, a Multi-Purpose Transformer Agent'
+title: 'Jack of All Trades, Master of Some, a Multi-Purpose Transformer Agent'
 thumbnail: /blog/assets/jat/thumbnail.gif
 authors:
 - user: qgallouedec